 The literature on ML module semantics is voluminous and varied.
 We will therefore focus on the most closely related work.
+A more detailed history of various accounts of ML-style modules can be found in Chapter 2 of Russo's thesis (1998; 2003).

 Existential types for ADTs Mitchell & Plotkin (1988) were the first to connect the informal notion of "abstract type" to the existential types of System F. In F, values of existential type are first-class, in the sense that the construction of an ADT may depend on run-time information.
-We exploit this observation in our support for modules as first-class values (Section 6), which are simply existential packages.
+We exploit this observation in our elaboration of sealed structures, and more directly, in our support for modules as first-class values (Section 6), both of which are simply existential packages.